 - 1 tbsp canola or other vegetable oil

-- Return the pan to the heat, still on high, then stir in the onions.
+- Stir-fry onions and peppers: Return the pan to the heat, still on high, then stir in the onions.
 Cook for a minute or two, then add the peppers, followed by the optional squash.
+Stir-fry for another 2 minutes.

-- Stir-fry for another 2 minutes, then gradually stir in the bok choy.
+- Add the bok choy: Gradually stir in the bok choy.
 Cook until the greens start to wilt, a minute or two.

 - Monday – Duck Breasts with Pomegranate Sauce by Confessions of a Culinary Diva

-Tuesday – Bacon and Potato Hash by Cindy’s Recipes and Writings
+- Tuesday – Bacon and Potato Hash by Cindy’s Recipes and Writings

-Thursday – Tuna Rice Bowl by kimchi MOM
+- Thursday – Tuna Rice Bowl by kimchi MOM

-Friday – Gluten Free Chicken and Rice Soup by Gluten Free Crumbley
+- Friday – Gluten Free Chicken and Rice Soup by Gluten Free Crumbley